Capitol rioter who shocked police officer with stun gun is sentenced to over 12 years in prison - The Boston Globe

 Prosecutors recommended a 14-year prison sentence for Rodriguez, who pleaded guilty in February to charges including assaulting Fanone.
 They also sought a fine of nearly $100,000 to offset the cost of Fanone’s medical bills and medical leave.

 Fanone’s injuries ultimately ended his career in law enforcement.
-He has written a book about his Jan.
-6 experience and testified in front of a House committee that investigated the insurrection, which disrupted the joint session of Congress for certifying President Joe Biden's 2020 electoral victory.
+He wrote a book about his Jan.
+6 experience and testified in front of a House committee that investigated the insurrection, which disrupted the joint session of Congress for certifying President Biden’s 2020 electoral victory.

 Rodriguez pleaded guilty to four felony charges, including conspiracy and assaulting a law enforcement officer with a deadly or dangerous weapon.
 He entered the guilty plea about two weeks before his trial was scheduled to start in Washington, D.C.